belgattitude/php-java-bridge/README.md

 > Feel free to choose which version you install (fork or official).
 > To keep a track of differences, you can refer to the [fork status](./doc/notes_fork_status.md) page.
 >
-> Note that this fork have been specifically developped for PHP -> Java integration, so
+> Note that this fork have been specifically designed for PHP -> Java integration, so
-> so if you intend to use it from Java -> PHP, the best is to use the official version.
+> so if you intend to use it from Java -> PHP, the best is to use the official version as
+> it looks better tested for that scenario.

 ## Installation